lilwoutie/restServices/README.txt

 # Food Supplier Service

 This service represents a RESTful API for a food supplier, developed using Spring Boot.
-It allows you to manage food items with properties such as name, item description, price, and delivery status.
+It allows you to manage food product with properties such as name, item description, price, and delivery status.

 ## Data Model